Under the Masks

 I am that woman who moved from Boston to California twenty-five years ago for a job promotion that brought her to Silicon Valley.
 Caryssa (me) loves the global tech-hub in the southern part of the San Francisco Bay Area.
 It’s in her heart and soul, the main impetus of the career path sending her on an emotional cross-country journey

 Learning the intricacies of computer-internetworking technology in a fresh, intellectual environment was the most fascinating and fulfilling experience I had during my career.
 Working in the Customer Development & Competitive Intelligence areas of Bay Networks (Nortel) and then senior-level marketing for a few tech-start-ups long ago set the course for my career success.

-I even loved the nondescript golden foothills of San Jose marked by isolated patches of green that ring the fields once pitted with the cherry and plum orchards of Santa Clara county.
-I loved the sun-drenched palm trees that grow against the backdrop of the office buildings, and the rush of excitement each time my name appeared on the byline of an article I wrote, published in top-tier tech magazines.
+I even love the nondescript golden foothills of San Jose marked by isolated patches of green that ring the fields once pitted with the cherry and plum orchards of Santa Clara county.
+I love the sun-drenched palm trees that grow against the backdrop of the office buildings, and the rush of excitement each time my name appeared on the byline of an article I wrote, published in top-tier tech magazines.

+I still love Silicon Valley.
 But this was before a few things happened: I traveled overseas.
 I became a mother later in life and saw the world through the lens of a forty-something parent.
 Then a dawning consciousness emerged in Silicon Valley as people realized that their continued success isn’t necessarily making the world a better place.

 It was before I ever had to ask, “Can democracy survive the Internet?”

 Much of the technology derived from the super information highway is making us more distracted, invading our privacies and imposing mind control on billions while enabling fake political ads over social media.
 Even the tech elite admit Donald Trump got elected due to Facebook.
 Perhaps technology has been compromising our democracy for quite a while on either side of the spectrum.